Skip to content

 The type of the anaesthesia varies with each procedure.
 For some procedures, only local anaesthesia or local anaesthesia with intravenous (IV) sedation is needed.
 This method will allow you to be awake, but insensitive to any pain.
 In more complex procedures, general anaesthesia is required and you will be asleep during the entire procedure.

 The anaesthesia used in your operation will depend on the type and extent of the procedure(s), your age, and the surgeon’s preference.
-The anaesthetist managing your surgery is a highly trained, experienced, and a qualified, specialist doctor.
+The anaesthetist managing your surgery is a qualified, specialist doctor.

 You will be required to fast for at least 6 hours prior to your surgery.
 This includes food, water, and chewing gum.
 Your operation may be postponed if you eat or drink before surgery.

 Modern anaesthetics are safe and effective, but do have risks.
-Our anaesthetist will explain these to you prior to your surgery, and feel free to contact them prior if you have any concerns.
+Our anaesthetist will explain these to you prior to your surgery, and you are able to contact them prior if you have any concerns.
 Please inform us of any medical conditions you may have, current medications, allergies and any previous surgery.

 After surgery, you will return to our clinic for follow-up care at prescribed intervals.
-This is the time your progress can be evaluated by Dr Gahankari and our highly qualified nursing staff.
+This is the time your progress can be evaluated by Dr Gahankari and our nursing staff.

-Dr Gahankari is a renowned expert in scar minimisation surgery.
-His experience, skill and technique offers minimal scarring wherever possible.
+Dr Gahankari has a special interest in scar minimisation surgery.
 However, most surgery will result in scarring to some degree.
-We can advise you on scar-minimising creams and post-surgical treatments to help reduce scarring.

 We ask that you confirm your initial appointment at least two days prior to your consultation by calling 07 5539 4611.